-an international consensus on minimum standards in relation to conflicts of interest in international arbitration.
+In establishing the circumstances giving rise to an alleged lack of independence or impartiality, parties have often relied on the IBA Guidelines on Conflicts of Interest in International Arbitration (the IBA Guidelines).
+They are a non-binding source of guidance that represent an international consensus on minimum standards in relation to conflicts of interest in international arbitration.
 As such, it is often argued that they can be equated with the view that a reasonable and informed third party would take of a set of circumstances, and that they would form a part of the analysis of a reasonable third party when assessing a conflict situation.
-Notwithstanding their non-binding nature, previous ICSID decisions have referred to them as 'useful references',37 'instructive'38 and 'a most valuable source of inspiration'.39 i Multiple appointments by (or against) the same party
+Notwithstanding their non-binding nature, previous ICSID decisions have referred to them as 'useful references',36 'instructive'37 and 'a most valuable source of inspiration'.38 i Multiple appointments by (or against) the same party